(Image: Zen Buddha Silence by Marilyn Barbone)

 Deep value investors often find some of the best investments in cyclical areas.
 A company at a cyclical low may have multi-bagger potential—the prospect of returning 300-500% (or more) to the investor.

 A good current example is Ensco plc (NYSE: ESV), an offshore oil driller.
-Having just completed its acquisition of Atwood Oceanics (NYSE: ATW), Ensco is now a leading offshore driller with a high-specification, globally diverse fleet.
+Ensco is a leading offshore driller with a high-specification, globally diverse fleet.
 The company also has one of the lowest cost structures, and relatively low debt levels (with the majority of debt due in 2024 or later).
-Ensco—like Atwood—has a long history of operational excellence and safety.
-Ensco has been rated #1 for seven consecutive years in the leading independent customer satisfaction survey.
+In addition, Ensco has a long history of safety and operational excellence.
+Ensco has been rated #1 for eight consecutive years in the leading independent customer satisfaction survey.

 The question of whether a company has entered permanent decline is anything but easy to answer, as virtually all companies appear to be in permanent decline when they hit a rock-bottom market quotation.
 Even if a business has been cyclical in the past, analysts generally adopt a “this time is different” attitude.
 As a pessimistic stock price inevitably influences the appraisal objectivity of most investors, it becomes exceedingly difficult to form a view strongly opposed to the prevailing consensus.